Need help finding your job? Tell us more about you here and we will help you match with the right opportunities!

 Account & Billing

 Yes!
-USponsorMe’s Satisfactions Guarantee states that if you are not satisfied with the quality of our service, simply cancel your subscription and request a refund by email here: [email protected].
-We will quickly and promptly process a refund within 15 days of creating or renewing a subscription.
+USponsorMe’s Satisfactions Guarantee states that if you are not satisfied with the quality of our service, simply cancel your subscription and request a refund by email at [email protected] within 14 days of your enrollment date.
 The bottom line is that we want you to be happy with our service, and we’ll do whatever we can to make that happen.

 Yes.
 There is the USponsorMe+ subscription.